1) Are Zoom drum lessons as good as in-person drum lessons?

 I’ve had the good fortune of studying with 22 different drum teachers!
 Some of them, such as Joe Morello and Bernard Purdie, just gave me one or 2 lessons.
 Others were long-term mentors.
 They include Konrad Kaufman (Krupa & Cole Drum School), Kim Plainfield, Ian Froman, and Jim Chapin (widely regarded as the greatest drum teacher of all time).

-6) Do I need to own a set of drums in order to do Zoom drum lessons?
+6) Do I need to own a set of drums in order to do drum lessons?

-7) Is there an age requirement for Zoom drum lessons?
+7) Is there an age requirement to take drum lessons?
 Can I sign up my child?

-In order to participate in any program offered on this website, a student must be between the ages of 12 and 112.
+In order to take lessons with me, a student must be between the ages of 12 and 112.
 In the case of a student who happens to be under 18 years old, it is required that the student be enrolled by a parent or legal guardian.
-That is to ensure that the student has been granted permission.
+For aspiring drummers who are under 12 years old, it is best to find an instructor who specializes in teaching children.

 8) What if I schedule a private lesson and discover that I need to cancel it?